traupach/wrf_lrf_les/README.md

 	- made `RTHRATEN` (potential temperature tendency due to radiation scheme) an output variable.
 	- added new grid variables:
 		- `RTHFORCETEN`, `RQVFORCETEN` - tendency due to perturbation forcing in U and V respectively.
-		- `RUFORCETEN`, `RVFORCETEN` - tendency due to wind relaxation in U and V respectively. q		- `RELAX_U_TARGET_PROFILE`, `RELAX_V_TARGET_PROFILE` - the target U and V wind profiles for wind relaxation.
+		- `RURELAXTEN`, `RVRELAXTEN` - tendency due to wind relaxation in U and V respectively. q		- `RELAX_U_TARGET_PROFILE`, `RELAX_V_TARGET_PROFILE` - the target U and V wind profiles for wind relaxation.
 		- `RELAX_T_TARGET_PROFILE`, `RELAX_Q_TARGET_PROFILE` - the target T and q profiles, used in the stratosphere.
 	- added new namelist options.